New York Knicks News: Derrick Rose Is Missing And The Knicks Have No Idea Where He Is

 After Monday night’s loss to the New Orleans Pelicans (15-24), the Knicks fell to 11th in the Eastern Conference with a record of 17-21.
 The team that looked to have all the pieces to win a championship this season, can’t even stay above.500 before the All-Star break.

-ESPN reports, as of this writing, that Derrick Rose is still “unreachable” as team sources have said, but the trouble is just beginning.
+ESPN reported, as of this writing, that Derrick Rose is still “unreachable” as team sources have said, but the trouble is just beginning.
 No further information was given by the New York Knicks and they likely won’t say anything until they actually know where he is.

 So, to the Knicks, Derrick Rose wasn’t just a no-show, but he is missing.
 They are not aware where he is and when he may reach out to them.